-Monitor patients closely for respiratory depression, especially within the first 24-72 hours of initiating therapy and following dosage increases with DEMEROL Tablets and adjust the dosage accordingly [see Warnings and Precautions (5.2)].
+Monitor patients closely for respiratory depression, especially within the first 24-72 hours of initiating therapy and following dosage increases with DEMEROL Tablets or Oral Solution and adjust the dosage accordingly [see Warnings and Precautions (5.3)].

 2.2 Initial Dosage

-Initiate treatment with DEMEROL Tablets in a dosing range of 50 mg to 150 mg orally, every 3 or 4 hours as needed for pain.
+Initiate treatment with DEMEROL Tablets or Oral Solution in a dosing range of 50 mg to 150 mg orally, every 3 or 4 hours as needed for pain.

-Initiate treatment with DEMEROL Tablets in a dosing range of 1.1 mg/kg to 1.8 mg/kg orally, up to the adult dose, every 3 or 4 hours as necessary.
+Initiate treatment with DEMEROL Tablets or Oral Solution in a dosing range of 1.1 mg/kg to 1.8 mg/kg orally, up to the adult dose, every 3 or 4 hours as necessary.

 2.3 Dosage Modification with Concomitant Use with Phenothiazines

-The dose of DEMEROL should be reduced by 25 to 50% when administered concomitantly with phenothiazines and other tranquilizers.
+The dose of DEMEROL Tablets or Oral Solution should be reduced by 25 to 50% when administered concomitantly with phenothiazines and other tranquilizers.

 2.4 Titration and Maintenance of Therapy

-Individually titrate DEMEROL Tablets to a dose that provides adequate analgesia and minimizes adverse reactions.
-If adequate pain management cannot be achieved with a total daily dosage of 600 mg or less, discontinue treatment with DEMEROL by tapering the dose and select an alternate analgesic.
+Individually titrate DEMEROL Tablets and Oral Solution to a dose that provides adequate analgesia and minimizes adverse reactions.
+If adequate pain management cannot be achieved with a total daily dosage of 600 mg or less, discontinue treatment with DEMEROL Tablets or Oral Solution by tapering the dose and select an alternate analgesic.

-Continually reevaluate patients receiving DEMEROL to assess the maintenance of pain control and the relative incidence of adverse reactions, as well as monitoring for the development of addiction, abuse, or misuse [see Warnings and Precautions (5.1)].
+Continually reevaluate patients receiving DEMEROL Tablets or Oral Solution to assess the maintenance of pain control and the relative incidence of adverse reactions, as well as monitoring for the development of addiction, abuse, or misuse [see Warnings and Precautions (5.2)].
 Frequent communication is important among the prescriber, other members of the healthcare team, the patient, and the caregiver/family during periods of changing analgesic requirements, including initial titration.

-When a patient who has been taking DEMEROL Tablets regularly and may be physically dependent no longer requires therapy with DEMEROL Tablets, taper the dose gradually, by 25% to 50% every 2 to 4 days, while monitoring carefully for signs and symptoms of withdrawal.
+When a patient who has been taking DEMEROL Tablets or Oral Solution regularly and may be physically dependent no longer requires therapy with DEMEROL Tablets or Oral Solution, taper the dose gradually, by 25% to 50% every 2 to 4 days, while monitoring carefully for signs and symptoms of withdrawal.
 If the patient develops these signs or symptoms, raise the dose to the previous level and taper more slowly, either by increasing the interval between decreases, decreasing the amount of change in dose, or both.
-Do not abruptly discontinue DEMEROL Tablets in a physically-dependent patient. [see Warnings and Precautions (5.14), Drug Abuse and Dependence (9)].
+Do not abruptly discontinue DEMEROL Tablets or Oral Solution in a physically-dependent patient. [see Warnings and Precautions (5.15), Drug Abuse and Dependence (9)].